alexisbosman/poof/README.md

 # poof.py
-Poof will spoof the location of your iOS device on Find my Friends and Find my iPhone to a desired location.
+Poof will remotely spoof the location of your iOS device on Find My Friends and Find My iPhone to any desired location.